jaketanis/bookshelf/README.md

 # libr
-ruby program for a personal library.
+python web app for a person library.